Steven S. Holt

 In 1970, Steven Holt was drafted into the United States Army and completed Basic Training and Advanced Infantry Training at Fort Lewis, Washington.

-In 1971, he graduated from the U.S. Army Airborne (Paratrooper) School and the Elite Pathfinder School at Fort Benning, Georgia.
-He was subsequently deployed to Vietnam, serving from 1971 into early 1972 as a Pathfinder crew member with the 145th Combat Aviation Brigade, headquartered at Long Binh.
+In 1971, he graduated from the U.S. Army Airborne (Paratrooper) School and the U.S. Army Pathfinder School at Fort Benning, Georgia.
+He was subsequently deployed to Vietnam, serving from 1971 to 1972 as a Pathfinder crew member with the 145th Combat Aviation Brigade, headquartered at Long Binh.

 Assigned to aviation operations supporting CH-47 Chinook helicopters of the 213th Aviation Battalion in Phu Loi, his responsibilities included air traffic control, sling-load coordination, and aerial resupply operations under combat conditions.
-He did not pilot or fly the aircraft, serving solely as a Pathfinder crew member.
+He served exclusively as a Pathfinder crew member and did not pilot the aircraft.
+Operational areas included Tay Ninh, Nui Ba Den, and Loc Ninh.

 He completed six combat parachute jumps in Vietnam, earned the Vietnamese Paratrooper Wings and has a total of nineteen parachute jumps during his military service.

 During one mission, the CH-47 Chinook helicopter in which he was riding was shot down by enemy fire approximately ten miles northwest of Nui Ba Den Mountain.
-He survived the crash and was awarded the Combat Infantryman Badge for his combat service.
+He survived the crash and was awarded the Combat Infantryman Badge.

-In 1974, he returned to Fort Benning and successfully completed the Elite U.S. Army Ranger School, one of the Army’s most demanding leadership and endurance programs.
+In 1974, he returned to Fort Benning, Georgia and graduated from the U.S. Army Ranger School, Class 9-74, one of the Army’s most demanding leadership and endurance programs.

 Recruiting Excellence and Commissioned Service

 Following Ranger School, Staff Sergeant Holt was assigned as a U.S. Army Recruiter in Mesa, Arizona.
-In 1977, he earned the U.S. Army Gold Recruiter Badge and was later recognized as the Western Region U.S. Army Recruiting Command Rookie of the Year Award, placing him among the top five rookie recruiters in the United States Army.
+In 1977, he earned the U.S. Army Gold Recruiter Badge and was recognized as the Western Region U.S. Army Recruiting Command Rookie of the Year, placing him among the top recruiters in the Army.

-In 1978, he was selected for Officer Candidate School at Fort Benning, Georgia, and was commissioned a Second Lieutenant in the Adjutant General Corps, transitioning from enlisted service to commissioned leadership.
+In 1978, he was selected for Officer Candidate School at Fort Benning, Georgia, and was commissioned a Second Lieutenant in the Adjutant General Corps.

 Officer Leadership and Command

-In 1983, he completed the Adjutant General Officer Advanced Course at Fort Benjamin Harrison, Indiana, where he was selected to assist in developing a forward-looking concept for U.S. Army personnel and administrative operations, later briefed to the Vice Chief of Staff of the U.S. Army.
+In 1983, he completed the Adjutant General Officer Advanced Course at Fort Benjamin Harrison, Indiana, where he assisted in developing a forward-looking concept for Army personnel operations later briefed to the Vice Chief of Staff of the Army.

-From 1984 to 1985, Captain Holt served as Commander of the 4th Adjutant General Company4th Infantry Division (Mechanized), at Fort Carson, Colorado, commanding a 420-soldier unit, including the 4th Adjutant General Band.
+From 1984 to 1985, Captain Holt served as Commanding Officer of the 4th Adjutant General Company, 4th Infantry Division (Mechanized), at Fort Carson, Colorado, commanding a 420-soldier unit, including the 4th Adjutant General Band.
 He led the unit through a highly successful Return of Forces to Germany (REFORGER), earning a Top Block Officer Evaluation Report.

 Senior Service and Inspector General

-He retired from active duty in June 1993 at the rank of Major, completing 22 years of total military service, accounting for a 16-month break in service between February 1972 and June 1973.
+He retired from active duty in June 1993 at the rank of Major, completing 22 years of service, including a 16-month break for heart surgery and recovery between February 1972 and June 1973.

 Education and Professional Military Schooling